 Current Projects

-• The global structure of the ISM in disk galaxies.
-We are investigating the radial and vertical profiles of gas, stars, and star formation in a number of nearby spiral galaxies, including the prototypical edge-on galaxy NGC 891.
-These profiles can shed light on the star formation law, the origin of exponential and “thick” disks, and the conditions for the formation of H2.
+• The structure of the ISM in disk galaxies.
+We specialize in interferometric observations of CO, a tracer of molecular gas in star forming galaxies.
+These observations can shed light on the star formation law, the fueling and quenching of star formation, and the conditions for the formation of H2.
+Our most recent effort is the Extragalactic Database for Galaxy Evolution (EDGE).
 Collaborators include Alberto Bolatto (U. Maryland), Adam Leroy (OSU), and Erik Rosolowsky (U. Alberta), and PhD graduates Kijeong Yim (KASI), David Rebolledo (ALMA JAO), and Rui Xue (NRAO).

 Data Access